 From time to time, I offer you some of my more interesting case studies; I’m sure they will be interesting and relevant to those faced with similar issues of accent reduction.

-This particular client, whom I’ll call Mohammad to protect his privacy, is a prominent professional in the USA, having emigrated from his native country in the Middle East some thirty years ago.
+This particular client, whom I’ll call Mohammad to protect his privacy, is a prominent professional in the United States, having emigrated from his native country in the Middle East some thirty years ago.
 He still speaks English with a strong Arabic accent, still retaining, for example, the strong trilled R.

 I love to hear him talk.
 His speech is vigorous, expressive, and except for the occasional polysyllabic word where he might put emphasis on the wrong syllable, he’s completely intelligible, at least to me.